Melbourne vs. Bangalore: Detailed 2026 Comparison

 Melbourne Bangalore

-The cost of living presents a significant contrast between the two cities.
-Melbourne is substantially more expensive, particularly concerning housing, transport, and food.
-The average net salary in Melbourne ($4,790) is almost five times higher than in Bangalore ($910), reflecting the higher cost base.
-While the overall cost of living index places Melbourne at 127.3 and Bangalore at 54.3, the disparity is most evident in housing.
-The price per square meter for an apartment in Melbourne's city center is $3,634, dwarfing Bangalore's $1,856.
-Daily expenses also reflect this difference, with basic groceries costing around $11.10 in Melbourne compared to $2.93 in Bangalore, and a mid-range car costing approximately $36,300 in Melbourne versus $13,055 in Bangalore.
-However, certain specific costs are lower in Bangalore, such as public transport passes ($46.80/month vs. $142.20) and cinema tickets ($4.35 vs. $12.60).
+The cost of living disparity is most pronounced in housing, where Melbourne's prices dwarf Bangalore's.
+An apartment in Melbourne's city center averages $3,634 per square meter, compared to Bangalore's $1,856.
+Daily expenses also reflect this gap, with basic groceries costing around $11.10 in Melbourne versus $2.93 in Bangalore, and the price of a mid-range car being approximately $36,300 in Melbourne versus $13,055 in Bangalore.
+However, certain specific costs are lower in Bangalore, such as public transport passes ($46.80/month) compared to Melbourne's $142.20, and cinema tickets ($4.35 vs. $12.60).

 Purchasing Power Index